-The Missouri Department of Health and Senior Services (DHSS) has approved a number of critical changes to the way in which the Advanced Enviro-Septic System (AES) is to be designed, permitted and installed in Missouri.
-The changes are effective September 1, 2020 and will remain in effect until further notice.
+As a result of successful completion of an experimental protocol the Missouri Department of Health and Senior Services (DHSS) has approved use of the Advanced Enviro-Septic system (AES) in Missouri as an advanced treatment system.
+AES is to be designed, permitted and installed in Missouri in strict accordance with the specifications in this manual.